zastrowm/sdk-typescript/.github/agent-sops/task-implementer.sop.md

 ### Project Structure Detection

 - Detect project type by examining files (pyproject.toml, build.gradle, package.json, etc.)
-- Check for DEVELOPMENT.md for explicit project instructions
+- Check for DEVELOPMENT.md for explicit project instructions in the `docs/` directory
 - Apply appropriate build commands and directory structures based on detected type
 - Use project-specific practices when specified in DEVELOPMENT.md